 Ticketmaster has been in the process of moving off of a legacy platform and on to a newer commerce API.
 With this movement to the new API, the opportunity to build a more streamlined and efficient checkout experience presented itself.

 COMPETITIVE ANALYSIs / research

-Additionally, we referenced the Baymard Institute's guide to eCommerce checkout usability practices to validate that our design and UX choices would be sound and perform well.
+To properly gauge Ticketmaster's place in the market we conducted competitive analysis, examined various interaction models, and studied best in class eCommerce checkouts.
+Additionally, we referenced the Baymard Institute's guide to eCommerce checkout usability to validate that our design and UX choices would be sound and in line with best practices.

 wireframes & user testing

-Based on user testing results, usability guidelines, and Ticketmaster business needs - I opted to design a one-page, responsive, accordion-style checkout.
-The stepped approach gives focus to the section at hand, and making the sections editable avoids use of the back button and potentially losing tickets.
+Based on user testing results and Ticketmaster's business needs - I opted to design a one-page, responsive, accordion-style checkout.
+The stepped approach gives focus to the section at hand, while making the sections editable avoids use of the back button and potentially losing tickets.